v1ta/ZonamaDev/README.md

 #### Local config for core and ram

-In the ~/ZonamdaDev/fasttrack directory you can create a simple YAML file that sets cores and/or ram:
+On the host (usually Windows or OSX) in the ~/ZonamdaDev/fasttrack directory you can create a simple YAML file that sets cores and/or ram:

 Example config.yml:
 ```yaml